slogan621/tscharts/clinicstation/README.md

    `active` true if station is active at creation, else false (default)<br />
    `level` priority level.
 Default is 1.<br />
+   `awaytime` length of time from when `active` set to False until return.
+Default is 30 minutes.<br />

 * **Success Response:**